Esri/time-aware-template/README.md

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/time.png)

 [View it live](http://www.arcgis.com/apps/Time/index.html?webmap=8a63712c19a8410082f3dc106118b7d1)
+#July 2015 Release Updates
+Template was re-worked at this release to have a simpler UI and be more configurable.
+You can now specify a color scheme, change time options and more.

 #Features

-**Time Aware** is a configurable application template that enables you to display time enabled layers in an ArcGIS web map using a time slider.
+**Time** is a configurable application template that enables you to display time enabled layers in an ArcGIS web map using a time slider.
 The template can be configured with the following option:

 - **Map:** Choose the web map used in the application.